-Charlie Sartain, Non-Executive Director from 1 April 2015

-Charlie Sartain is a mining engineer with more than 30 years' operational and executive experience in the mining industry.
+Charlie Sartain Non-Executive Director from 1 April 2015 Experience and Expertise Charlie Sartain is a mining engineer with more than 30 years' operational and executive experience in the mining industry.
 In the earlier part of his career Charlie had extensive mining engineering and executive experience across several mining operations of MIM Holdings Limited, culminating in his appointment to the MIM Holdings Executive Committee as MIM's most senior executive in Latin America.
 After the takeover of MIMH by Xstrata Plc in 2003, he served as CEO of Xstrata's global copper business for nine years from 2004 until 2013.
 Xstrata Copper's businesses included mining operations and projects spanning eight countries.
 Since 2013, Charlie has served on a range of Boards of listed companies and not-for-profit organisations.
 In addition to his role with Austin, he is currently a Non-Executive Director of ASX-listed ALS Limited and TSX/NYSE-listed Goldcorp Inc., a Member of the Senate of the University of Queensland, Chairman of the Advisory Board of the Sustainable Minerals Institute, and a Board member of the Wesley Medical Research Institute.

-B. Eng (Bachelor of Engineering (Hons)(Mining)), University of Melbourne; Fellow, Australasian Institute of Mining and Metallurgy; Fellow, Australian Academy of Technological Sciences and Engineering.

-ALS Limited from 1 February 2015, Goldcorp Inc. from 1 January 2017.
+Qualifications B. Eng (Bachelor of Engineering (Hons)(Mining)), University of Melbourne; Fellow, Australasian Institute of Mining and Metallurgy; Fellow, Australian Academy of Technological Sciences and Engineering.
+Directorships held in other listed entities ALS Limited from 1 February 2015, Goldcorp Inc. from 1 January 2017.
+Former directorships in last 3 years None.
 Special responsibilities Chair of the Risk Committee.

-Interest in shares and 3,542,500 ordinary shares.
+Interest in shares and options 3,542,500 ordinary shares.

-Eugene Fung, Non-Executive Director from 4 May 2004 until retired on 25 November 2016

-Eugene Fung is a corporate lawyer and partner of a national law firm.
+Eugene Fung Non-Executive Director from 4 May 2004 until retired on 25 November 2016 Experience and Expertise Eugene Fung is a corporate lawyer and partner of a national law firm.
 He advises both listed and unlisted companies regularly on corporate finance matters, mergers and acquisitions, corporate governance and the ASX listing rules.
 He is a member of the Australian Institute of Company Directors and is a Fellow of the Financial Services Institute of Australasia and holds a Graduate Diploma in Applied Finance from the Securities Institute of Australia (now FinSIA).

-last 3 years

-B. Com (Bachelor of Commerce), LL.B (Hons) (Bachelor of Laws), Grad Dip (Applied Finance and Investment)
+Qualifications B. Com (Bachelor of Commerce), LL.B (Hons) (Bachelor of Laws), Grad Dip (Applied Finance and Investment) Directorships held in other listed entities None.
+Former directorships in last 3 years None.
+Special responsibilities Chair of the Nomination and Remuneration Committee and member of the Audit Committee until retired on 25 November 2016.
+Interest in shares and options 2,083,241 ordinary shares, at retirement date.